MichaelSiehl/Atomic_Subroutines-Part_4a--Implementing_A_Circular_Synchronization/README.md

 In the first part (see the above link) we did implement a customized (or user-defined) version of (Fortran 2018-like) EventPost and EventWait synchronization procedures.
 Under some conditions these do not work properly.
 (Example: With OpenCoarrays/gfortran at program start when the execution of the customized EventPost (atomic_define) does temporal precede the execution of the customized EventWait (atomic_ref).<br />

-This GitHub repository contains a first implementation of a customized synchronization procedure that can synchronize itself by applying a circular (or ring) synchronization. <br />
+This GitHub repository contains a first implementation of a customized synchronization procedure that can synchronize itself by applying a circular (or ring) synchronization.
+Again, only few lines of Fortran code were required to accomplish that. <br />

+# How it works